jwmcca/Borrelia_Cell_Segmentation/README.md

     ```

 ### Example usage
-This script is optimzied to work with Nikon *nd2* files.
+This script is optimized to work with Nikon *nd2* files.
 If your microscopy setup exports *tif* files, make sure you convert those to a stack of float32 phase/fluorscent images before loading into the pipeline.
 Examples of testing thresholds and iterating through multiple different conditions are at the end of this document.

+#### Generic use cases.
+Below is a generic use if the segmentation works perfectly.
+You intialize the class, here designated as "sc = bcs(...)", then perform the various functions on the class object.
 ```python
 import numpy as np
 import pandas as pd